awsdocs/amazon-transcribe-developer-guide/doc_source/streaming.md

 + [WebSockets](streaming-websocket.md)
 + [AWS Management Console](https://console.aws.amazon.com/transcribe/)

+**Tip**
-We recommend using the AWS Management Console or an SDK, rather than using HTTP/2 or WebSockets directly\.
+We recommend using the [AWS Management Console](https://console.aws.amazon.com/transcribe) or an SDK, rather than using HTTP/2 or WebSockets directly\.
+If you're using your computer microphone, we suggest using the [AWS Management Console](https://console.aws.amazon.com/transcribe) for your transcription\.

 Audio formats supported for streaming transcriptions are:
 + FLAC